by Joon Nah BScPT

 The Epley is certainly an effect treatment for specific types of BPPV and we administer it daily in our clinic.
 What you may not know is that the Epley can only treat 4 types of BPPV.
 Our inner ear however, is capable of being afflicted with 12 different types!
 So there is some risk that this manoeuvre will not be applied to the correct vestibular problem.
 Along with this, is the probability that the manoeuvre, though the correct one, won’t be performed properly.

 Does this really matter?

-In many cases, no. However we see approximately 10 BPPV cases per year where this has complicated the problem.
+In some cases, no. However our vestibular physiotherapists are increasing seeing patients where this home manoeuvre has complicated their problem.
 A well-done, appropriately applied Epley can move dislodged calcium carbonate crystals back in place.
 In improper one can sometimes move these crystals into a different canal, or worse, can adhere them to a structure called the cupula in the deeper part of the inner ear canals.
 This “cupulolithiasis” type of BPPV can be more much difficult to treat.